hmistry/smart-thermostat-controller/smart_thermostat_controller_prd.md

 ## Solution

-Design a low-cost, scalable room-sensing thermostat and HVAC controller whose algorithm/rules can be customized to optimize an HVAC system depending on the home and residents' preferences.
+Design a lower-cost, scalable room-sensing thermostat and HVAC controller whose algorithm/rules can be customized to optimize an HVAC system depending on the home and residents' preferences.
 There can be limitations to achieving ideal thermal distribution due to the lack of fine control in the HVAC system components and the home, but the goal is to improve as much as we can with those limitations over existing solutions in the market.
 Having the ability to log various performance data will make it easier to optimize the system over time.
 If the system can integrate with the smart home network, then we can use existing smart home sensors for presence/temperature signals, thereby reducing duplication of sensors and cost to the homeowner.

 ## Use Cases